About Us

 Dr. Crystal Botham’s passion for writing proposals was ignited as a graduate student while writing an AHA fellowship.
 The Grant Writing Academy (started in 2014) is based on her successful Tackling Your K course (70% success rate for career development awards).
 In addition to being the founder and director of the Grant Writing Academy, she provides strategic advice to faculty and others in the Department of Pediatrics to enable competitive funding applications and productive research programs.

-Assistant Director of Equity Research & Training
+Associate Director of Equity Research & Training

 Dr. Courtney Peña is a social scientist whose work centers equity and accessibility in higher education, specifically for trainees in the biosciences.
 In her role, she supports grant coaches in pedagogical training and leads equity-focused research initiatives.
-Check out her recent publications on navigating the reference letter seeking processsupporting first-gen/low-income (FLI) students in STEM, and creating a sense of belonging in research groups.
+Check out her recent publications on navigating the reference letter seeking process, supporting first-gen/low-income (FLI) students in STEM, and creating a sense of belonging in research groups.

-Assistant Director of Research Development & Belonging
+Associate Director of Research Development & Belonging

 Dr. Amber Moore is a trained immunologist whose goal is to connect individuals with the resources they need to excel holistically.
 Dr. Moore is leading the Grant Writing Academy’s new faculty-focused strategies for belonging and activities including new bootcamps, workshops, and resources development.